Hostile Takeover

 J nodded.
 “All sorted by serial number with approximate coordinates.”

-“…How impressive.”
+“…How very impressive.”

 J grinned.
 “Well I’m glad someone appreciates it.
 You have taste.
 Perhaps… shall I give you a tour of the spire?
 Introduce you to the work we do here?”

 “That would be… unnecessary?
-There are… operations I intend to conduct elsewhere.
+There are… operations I intend to conduct elsewhere!
 So I uh, gotta go.”
 The drone turned around and started to walk off, then groaned and doubled over after a single step.

 “You can do that?”